Night Drive (film): Music

 The music was composed by Ranjin Raj and features one song, titled "Paathi Paathi Parayathe", sung by Kapil Kapilan and Nithya Maammen.
 Murukan Kattakada is the lyricist of the song.

 Release

 Theatrical

 The film was first scheduled to be released in March 2021 but was postponed due to the COVID-19 pandemic.
 It was theatrically released on 11 March 2022.

-Home media

-The film was digitally streamed on Manoramax, Netflix & Amazon Prime.
-It is also available in Hindi & Marathi language dubbed versions currently streaming on Ultra Play & Ultra Jhakaas app respectively.

 Reception

 V Vinod Nair of The Times of India gave it a 3.5/5 rating and wrote that "If you are looking for a good thriller to kick off your weekend, Night Drive is the film for you".
 A critic from OTT Play stated that "Though Night Drive starts off as an atypical Vysakh thriller and eventually veers towards the director's familiar territory, the refreshing casting choices do the film a world of good in making it entertaining".
 Anushka Rao of Digital Mafia Talkies wrote that "It is a highly recommended watch that is well worth your time."